tweag/asterius/docs/ir.md

 ### Generating binary code via wasm-toolkit

-We can also convert `Module` to IR types of `wasm-toolkit`, which is our native Haskell wasm engine.
+We can also convert `Module` to IR types of `wasm-toolkit`, which is our native Haskell Wasm engine.
 It's now the default backend of `ahc-link`, but the binaryen backend can still be chosen by `ahc-link --binaryen`.

 ### Generating JavaScript stub script